 Back in the early 90s I didn't understand the relevance of the groups the Priory offered.
 Perhaps I was too poorly.
 They make perfect sense now, both in a healing and preventative capacity.

 As an out patient it became apparent that I had an affective disorder.
 It was labelled psychotic depression: the most severe form of depression.
-Basically, if you know you're depressed, then that insight actually proves you could be much more poorly indeed.
-Myself, I sank to psychotic depression over about four or five years.
-It was in the late 80s / early 90s.
-I would imagine and very much hope, that with better mental health awareness these days, such an insidious process is much less likely, because of early intervention.
+If you know you're depressed, then that insight actually proves you could be much more poorly indeed.

-Despite the destruction to many aspects of an affective disorder sufferer's life, their prognosis may be better than one in which schizophrenia is diagnosed.
-As such, it was stupid that I connected myself to that latter label.
+Despite the destructiveness of affective disorders, the prognosis may be better than that suggested to a schizophrenia sufferer.
+As such it was stupid that I connected myself to that latter label.
 I thought a mysterious sounding condition, would save me from having to go back to my dreaded computing.

 * * *

 At this time I'd reached grade four piano.
-Practising gave routine and some career features, e.g. goals, motivations, hopes, inspirations, etc. Piano meant more to me than sitting at a computer desk for hours, but I did go back to computers in time!
+Practising gave me routine, and career features such as goals, motivations, hopes, inspiration, etc. Piano meant more to me than sitting at a computer desk for hours, but I did go back to computers in time!

 This is a good place to say that along with love, one of the most vitally important words in the dictionary, that you could cogitate over and apply for the rest of your life, is -